Filtering is an important tool for exploring and analyzing data when inspecting your data.

 You can explore your data in the inspection canvas by applying filters and then viewing the results in the visualization.
 Add multiple filters to further refine your data set.
 See Filter Functions for a list of filtering options.

-Depending upon the view (Stream or Model), you can filter data in a visualization by drilling down, keeping or excluding certain values, and by using additional functions or filters.
-Filtering selections made using the filters action menu are not editable, while selections made by dragging fields from the Available Fields list into the Filters panel can be edited, as described in the sections below.
+Depending upon the view (Stream or Model), you can filter data in a visualization by drilling down, keeping or excluding certain values, and by using additional filters.
+Filtering selections made using the filters pop-up menu are not editable, while selections made by dragging fields from the Available Fields list into the Filters panel can be edited, as described in the sections below.

 When switching from Model View to Stream View, all selected fields and filters will be cleared.